Jus gentium: Medieval Europe

 In the Middle Ages, the ius gentium derived from canon law in addition to Roman legal theory.
 In late antiquity, Isidore of Seville (c.
 560–636), enumerated the principles of the ius gentium, focusing on foedera pacis, "peace treaties":

 Ius gentium is occupation, construction, fortification, wars, captivity, the right of regaining citizenship after captivity, slavery, treaties, peace, armistice, the inviolability of ambassadors, the prohibition of mixed marriages; and it is the ius gentium because nearly every nation uses it.

+Modern usage

+In John Rawls' work on The Law of Peoples, he states that his concept of the law of peoples is drawn from the traditional ius gentium.
+He makes specific reference to the phrase ius gentium intra se: "the law of peoples within themselves".